How do I know if my phone is unlocked?

-Of course, if you bought your phone directly from the manufacturer and if it was listed as unlocked, it will be.
-All phones sold directly from Google are unlocked, and many phones from other manufacturers like Samsung and Motorola are sold directly and SIM unlocked, too.
+Of course, if you bought your phone directly from the manufacturer and listed it as unlocked, it would be.
+All phones sold directly from Google are unlocked, and many phones from other manufacturers like Samsung, OnePlus, and even Apple are sold directly, and SIM unlocked.

-For the rest of the phones out there, there's really only one fool-proof way to check: try it.
+For the rest of the phones out there, there's really only one foolproof way to check: Try it.

-You might not have any luck here, though, because the person answering the phone might not be able to give you that information — they either don't have access to it or they aren't allowed to tell you over the phone.
+You might not have any luck here, though, because the person answering the phone might not be able to give you that information — they either don't have access to it or aren't allowed to tell you over the phone.
 It's worth a try if you don't have access to a SIM card from a different company, though.

 - Make a phone call using your current SIM card, if possible.
 This is to check that the phone is working properly.
-(Call your mom and tell her hello; she'll appreciate it.)
+(Call your mom and tell her "hello"; she'll appreciate it.)